aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOC to VCF?</h2>

+For a Python developer, who is trying to add a DOC to VCF conversion feature within application, it is important to understand why this conversion is necessary.
+VCF (Virtual Contact File) is a file format used to store contact information such as name, address, phone number, email address, etc. It is a widely used format for storing contact information and is supported by most of the email clients and contact management software.
+Converting DOC to VCF allows the user to store contact information in a standard format which can be easily imported into any contact management software.

-For a Python developer, who is trying to add a DOC to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total Helps for DOC to VCF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/), which can be used to automate the conversion process from DOC to VCF.
+The conversion process is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+This makes the conversion process easy and efficient for the Python developer.

 {{% /blocks/products/pf/feature-page-summary %}}